geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 - `SuiteQL Performance Matrix`: API used, latency, server time, row counts, page counts, truncation, and governance usage.

 The Result panel appears directly below Query Editor.
 Result and SuiteQL Performance Matrix can be collapsed or expanded from their panel headers.

+When you switch query tabs, Result and SuiteQL Performance Matrix switch with the active tab.

 ## 6. Ask AI About Reports, Searches, And Records